marsh4200/ar-devices/README.md

 ---

-If no api password or ota then use:
+If no api/ota password then use:

 ```
 substitutions: